Simulating Charged Defects in Silicon Dangling Bond Logic Systems to Evaluate Logic Robustness

-Various types of defects have been observed in experiments.
-Some defects are neutral, such as dihydride pairs and missing dimers \cite{croshaw2020atomic}.
-Neutral defects may still have an effect on the behavior of charges in SiDB layouts due to lattice distortion effects \cite{rashidi2018initiating, croshaw2021ionic}, but such effects are usually only pronounced when SiDBs are adjacent to those defects.
+Various types of material imperfections at the atomic scale have been observed in experiments.
+Some are neutral, such as dihydride pairs and missing dimers \cite{croshaw2020atomic}.
+Neutral defects may still have an effect on the behavior of charges in SiDB layouts due to lattice distortion effects \cite{rashidi2018initiating, croshaw2021ionic}, but such effects are usually pronounced only when SiDBs are adjacent to those defects.
 Introducing lattice effects into current SiQAD ground state simulators could incur a significant performance penalty.
 For the purpose of logic design, the undesirable effects of neutral defects may be averted by simply avoiding the placement of SiDBs adjacent to them.
-A special type of neutral defect is step edges, an interface between patches on the \hsi{} surface where the top layer of silicon dimers is absent on one side \cite{martin1987atomic}.
-Their main implications on logic design are: \begin{enumerate} \item the lattice dimer orientation is rotated by $90^\circ$ on one side, meaning that logic circuits passing through step edges may require adaptors, and \item changes in physical parameters between objects placed across the step edge. \end{enumerate} Step edges are challenging to capture in simulation and are currently not supported in SiQAD.
-Therefore, it is not considered in the current work.
+A special type of neutral defect is step edges, an interface between patches on the \hsi surface where the top layer of silicon dimers is absent on one side \cite{martin1987atomic}.
+Their main implications on logic design are: \begin{enumerate*} \item the lattice dimer orientation is rotated by $90^\circ$ on one side, meaning that logic circuits passing through step edges may require adaptors, and \item changes in physical parameters between objects placed across the step edge. \end{enumerate*} Step edges are challenging to capture in simulation and are currently not supported in any CAD or simulation tool that specializes in large-scale SiDB logic research.
+Therefore, they are also not considered in the current work.
 On the other hand, charged defects such as near-surface dopants and silicon vacancies can exert screened Coulombic effects on SiDB logic gates at a distance \cite{huff2019electrostatic}.
-Experimental fitting for three defect types were done in \cite{huff2019electrostatic}, including: \begin{itemize} \item a positively-charged arsenic dopant at \SI{8}{\angstrom} depth (denoted ``T1''), \item an initially unclassified negatively-charged defect (denoted ``T2'') which was later identified to be a silicon vacancy in \cite{croshaw2020atomic}, and \item a stray SiDB left over from incomplete passivation in the preparation of the surface. \end{itemize}
+Experimental fittings for three defect types were performed in \cite{huff2019electrostatic}, including: \begin{description} \item[T1 arsenic] a positively-charged arsenic dopant at \SI{8}{\angstrom} depth; \item[T2 vacancy] an initially unclassified negatively-charged defect at \SI{4}{\angstrom} depth, later identified to be a silicon vacancy in \cite{croshaw2020atomic}; and \item[SiDB] a stray SiDB left over from incomplete passivation in the preparation of the surface. \end{description}